Josh-Wickens/football-reactions/README.md

 ## Profile Page

 - Back button works on Profile Page.
-- The amount of posts and followers/followed increases when posts have been made or followers have been made.
+- The amount of posts and followers/profiles followed increases when posts have been created or when other users have been followed.
 - Button to request official status tag works and opens an email externally.
 Email address, subject and email body is prepopulated.
 - Posts made by the user display under the profile details.